 Game of Thrones – Amazon affiliate

 A pivotal concept of the game of thrones is The Wall.
 This 700 foot high wall of ice separates and protects the civilised world of men from the wild and frozen lands of the north.
-The former is a world or laws and rules and the latter is an untamed place and an abode of monsters.
+The former is a world of laws and rules while the latter is an untamed place and an abode of monsters.

 George R R Martin lifts this concept straight out of Nordic mythology.
 In the Nordic world view walls marked the boundaries both of law and civility.
 That which is inside the wall, “innangard”, is lawful, orderly and rule based.
 That which is outside the wall, “utangard”, is wild, chaotic and unconstrained.
 A high wall encloses Asgard, the abode of the gods of order, the Aesir.
 Midgard is the world of mankind.
 Utgard, “outside the wall”, is the wild lands of the Jotnar, the chaotic counterparts to the Aesir beyond them.
 “Gard” means wall.

 If the duality of Good versus Evil defines the Christian world view then the duality of Order versus Chaos, or law versus wildness, defines the Norse world view.
 Of this world view one can not be so easily sure that one side is better than the other.
 The Aesir represent Order but are frequently perpetrators of crimes against the Jotnar who represent Chaos.
 The Jotnar for their part are not always attacking the Aesir.

 The Game of Thrones cosmos and characters too contain considerable moral ambiguities too numerous to list here.
 As a single instructive example: